 The NDAA, also known as the National Defense Authorization Act, is an essential set of federal laws passed annually by the US government.
 Its main purpose is to determine the budget for the Department of Defense for the upcoming year.

-In the John S. McCain National Defense Authorization Act for Fiscal Year 2019, certain telecommunication and surveillance cameras originated from the Red Dragon were banned in the US.
+In the John S. McCain National Defense Authorization Act for Fiscal Year 2019, certain telecommunication and surveillance cameras originated from the republic of the Red Dragon were banned in the US.
 To consider your security camera a NDAA compliant camera, none of the components, subcomponents, or recorders can be manufactured by the following companies.

 List of Banned NDAA Cameras

-The following manufacturers and brands are non NDAA compliant cameras.
+The following manufacturers and brands are non NDAA compliant cameras:

 Hytera Communications Corporation

 Dahua Technology Company

 The impact of the act extends beyond federal entities.
 Security integrators are unable to sell or assist non-NDAA compliant cameras, and those who do so are prohibited from collaborating with federal agencies.
 Moreover, federal entities are prohibited from engaging with any contractors who utilize banned cameras or brands.